runemadsen/rune.js/index.md

 ### Drawing shapes

-Let's draw some things on the screen. `Rune.js` comes with a number of built-in functions to help you draw simple and complex shapes.
+`Rune.js` comes with a number of built-in functions to help you draw both simple and complex shapes.

 ```js
 // some simple shapes